Family Cephidae - The Stem-sawflies

 Larval Cephidae feed inside the stems of grasses, roses or in some cases tree twigs.
-They are referred to as stem borers and there morphology is reduced in that they lack any abdominal legs and vestigial thoracic legs.
+They are referred to as stem borers and their morphology is reduced in that they lack any abdominal legs and vestigial thoracic legs.
 The larvae cocoon within the plant stem.
 Cephidae that bore into grasses can be serious pests in cereal crops.

 Cephidae are predominantly a Eurasian family of about one hundred species falling within thirteen genera.
 In Britain there are fourteen species within five genera: Calameuta, Cephus, Trachelus, Janus, and Phylloecus (formerly Hartigia).
 The five genera fall into two tribes: the Cephini and the Hartigiini.

 The Cephini (Calameuta, Cephus and Trachelus) have the basal metatarsomere clearly shorter than the combined length of the following three tarsomeres.
 The maxillary palps have the sixth (apical) segment much longer than the fourth segment and it is mounted to the apex of the fifth segment.

 The Hartigiini (Janus and Phylloecus) have the basal metatarsomere much longer than the combined length of the following three tarsomeres.
 The maxillary palps have the sixth (apical) segment either subequal to the forth, or it is mounted to the side of the fifth segment.